risingwavelabs/risingwave-docs/versioned_docs/version-1.3/create-source/create-source-kafka.md

 :::note

-RisingWave performs primary key constraint checks on materialized sources but not on non-materialized sources.
-If you need the checks to be performed, please create a materialized source.
+RisingWave performs primary key constraint checks on tables but not on sources.
+If you need the checks to be performed, please create a table.

-For materialized sources with primary key constraints, if a new data record with an existing key comes in, the new record will overwrite the existing record.
+For tables with primary key constraints, if a new data record with an existing key comes in, the new record will overwrite the existing record.

 :::